Parametric measures of variability induced by risk measures

-Continuity (B2) is very weak and unspecific to the effective domain of $\nu(\R)$.
+Continuity (B2) is very weak and unspecific to the effective domain of $\nu$.
 If $\nu$ is finite on $L^q$ for some $q\ge 1$, then (B2) is implied by $L^q$ continuity.
-Symmetry (B3) means that $\nu$ is indifferent to the positive and the negative sides of the distribution, and this property is in sharp contrast to classic risk measures of which positive and negative values are interpreted very differently (deficit/surplus or loss/profit).
+Symmetry (B3) means that $\nu$ is indifferent to the positive and the negative sides of the distribution, and this property is in sharp contrast to classic risk measures for which positive and negative values are interpreted very differently (deficit/surplus or loss/profit).
+The symmetry property of the measures of variability motivates and simplifies the application of the measures.
 C-additivity (B4) is a convenient functional property which allows for a characterization result below.
-The properties (B5)-(B7) describe natural requirements for $\nu$ to increase when the underlying distribution is more spread out in some sense; see \cite{WWW20} for explanations of these properties.
-Finally, (B8) is a simple requirement that variability is measured independently of the location of the distribution and is imposed by \cite{FWZ17} for measures of variability.
+The properties (B5)-(B7) describe natural requirements for $\nu$ to increase when the underlying distribution is more spread out in some sense; see \cite{WWW20} for further motivation and explanations of these properties.
+Finally, (B8) requires that variability is measured independently of the location of the distribution and is indeed imposed as an axiom for measures of variability by \cite{FWZ17}.